 (b) where System Management provides a Forecast EOI quantity for a Non-Scheduled Generator under clause 7A.3.13 adjusted as if the Non-Scheduled Generator’s Balancing Submission contained that quantity.

-7A.3.3 In circumstances where there is a tie between Balancing Facilities in the BMO the IMO is to randomly assign priority to break the tie as follows:.
-[TBA] 7A.3.4 The IMO must:
+7A.3.3 In circumstances where there is a tie in the ranking of Balancing Facilities under clause 7A.3.2 in the BMO the IMO is to assign priority to break the tie for the Trading Day of the Trading Interval in which the tie occurred as follows:

+(a) a Balancing Facility that does not meet the Balancing Facility Requirements or is subject to a condition under clause 7A.1.8(b) will not be given priority;

+(b) a Balancing Facility providing Load Following Ancillary Services will not be given priority;

+(c) a Balancing Facility providing any other Ancillary Service will not be given priority; and

+(d) if none of the tied Balancing Facilities fall within clause 7A3.3(b), (c), or (d) and they have identical Bids or Offers – priority will be given to the highest number based on the daily random number generator assigned.

+7A.3.4 The IMO must:

 (a) determine the Balancing Merit Order for a Trading Interval using the most recent, valid Balancing Submissions available to it; and